Every vendor doing business on the MontanaFair fairgrounds must have a current, signed contract authorizing that activity.

 It is expressly understood that exhibitors are prohibited from selling any articles or products or rendering any services except those specifically listed on their Privilege Agreement.
 MontanaFair management reserves the right to require removal of any objects which are not listed on your contract or are in the opinion of management deemed to be offensive, hazardous or might adversely affect the Fair’s image.
 The Fair management will determine whether an item is considered offensive or in poor taste and can prohibit the sale/display of any such items.

-Products and services that are NOT allowed to be sold by vendors or brought into the Fair include: knives (cookware exhibitors prohibited from distributing knives of any kind as promotional items), ear piercing, permanent tattooing, concealed weapons not allowed (even with permit), firearms, lasers, stun guns, switchblades, brass knuckles, high-powered water guns, pornographic or drug related items and fireworks of any nature.
+Products and services that are NOT allowed to be sold by vendors or brought into the Fair include knives (cookware exhibitors prohibited from distributing knives of any kind as promotional items), ear piercing, permanent tattooing, concealed weapons not allowed (even with a permit), firearms, lasers, stun guns, switchblades, brass knuckles, high-powered water guns, pornographic or drug-related items and fireworks of any nature.

 No beer, wine, intoxicating liquor or controlled substance of any kind shall be kept, sold or consumed by the vendors or their employees within their allotted space.

 Pets will not be permitted on the grounds during the Fair with the exception of disability-related service dogs (on a leash) or pets entered in the 4-H shows or exhibits.
 At no time are pets allowed to be unattended during the fair.

 Please respect our staff and regulations.
 Discourtesy or ill treatment of staff, late arrival, leaving early or failure to abide by the terms of the contract will result in not being offered a contract for next year’s fair.